Matzo/Jails/README.md

 Jails
 =====

-AB testing framework for iOS and Android
+AB testing framework for iOS and Android native apps